- Tingling in the hands or feet can be temporary or related to nerve damage from an underlying condition.

 The National Institute of Diabetes and Digestive and Kidney Diseases estimates that

 2. Vitamin deficiency

-Vitamin deficiencies can be caused by not having enough of a specific vitamin in your diet, or by a condition in which the vitamin isn’t absorbed properly.
+Vitamin deficiencies can be caused by not having enough of a specific vitamin in your diet, or by a condition in which the body doesn’t properly absorb the vitamin.